bwvdnbro/bwvdnbro.github.io/_posts/2019-03-21-using-tikz-with-sketch.markdown

 Another interesting property of 3D spaces is the fact that distant objects are completely or partially hidden by objects in the foreground.
-You can mimick this property by not drawing objects that are covered by foreground objects, or by drawing them differently, e.g. as dashed lines instead of full lines.
+You can mimic this property by not drawing objects that are covered by foreground objects, or by drawing them differently, e.g. as dashed lines instead of full lines.
 This sounds easy, but is actually pretty tricky to do: you need to order all objects in the scene according to their